9 Justices, 30 Minutes: Our Lawyer’s Big Moment at the Supreme Court

 “Very quickly I was just super captivated by the work, by the clients, by the spirit in the office,” says Henkin.
 “I thought, ‘I could be a zealous advocate for this.’”

-That’s the amount of time Henkin will have to argue his case before a white light flashes and the Supreme Court justices let loose with a barrage of questions.
+Of the 30 minutes a lawyer gets in front of the Supreme Court, the first two are uninterrupted.
+Then, a white light flashes and the justices let loose with a barrage of questions.

-Henkin will be the third Earthjustice attorney to argue one of the organization’s cases before the Supreme Court.
-To prepare, Henkin is doing several practice runs, called “moot hearings,” in front of seasoned lawyers and Supreme Court litigation practitioners acting as justices.
+To prepare, Henkin did several practice runs months prior in front of seasoned lawyers and Supreme Court litigation practitioners acting as justices.

-Despite the formidable forum, Henkin looks forward to an “active bench.”
+Despite the formidable forum, Henkin enjoyed appearing before an “active bench.”

 “I really like having a conversation with the judges,” says Henkin.
 “I like the back and forth.
 I think that’s when I’m at my best.”